 Patients participating in this trial have now been followed in excess of 4.5 years and the 3 year probability of disease-related treatment failure is 23.7% in the TNT group compared to 30.4% in the standard treatment group.
 The improved outcomes were attributed to a lower rate of distant cancer spread and this resulted in a 3-year overall survival rate of 89% for those treated with TNT.1

 Results from the UNICANCER-PRODIGE 23 clinical trial in patients with stage cT3 or cT4 disease have also confirmed that neoadjuvant chemotherapy with fluorouracil, leucovorin, irinotecan, and oxaliplatin (FOLFIRINOX) followed by chemoradiotherapy, surgery, and adjuvant chemotherapy significantly improves outcomes in patients with locally advanced rectal cancer compared with those who received standard chemoradiotherapy, surgery, and adjuvant chemotherapy.14

-Can TNT allow patients to avoid surgery and it complications?
-The answer appears to be “yes” for some patients.
+TNT and immunotherapy allows some patients to avoid surgery and it complications altogether.
 Following TNT 10% to 20% of patients will have a complete clinical response in which there is no sign of persistent cancer by imaging, rectal exam, or direct visualization during sigmoidoscopy.